12 October 2022 – MINISTER'S DECISION

-The Government previously extended the bans on commercial and recreational use of set nets to protect South Island Hector's dolphins.
+In 2020, the Government extended the bans on commercial and recreational use of set nets to protect South Island Hector's dolphins.
 However, the options for trawl closures in the South Island were not decided at that time.
-The Government determined that further consultation was required on other approaches to manage the remaining fisheries risk in the South Island.
+The Government determined that further consultation was required on other approaches to manage the remaining fisheries risk to Hector’s dolphin in the South Island.

 - a "bycatch reduction plan" to work with fishers to avoid all dolphin mortality while allowing fishing to continue where possible